 Maxwell departed just before the disruption, going on to manage Braintree Town, with Max Mitchell replacing him.
 Callum Ibe and Jon Clements led the scoring before the return of James after a short spell at Hendon as crowds flocked to Wadham Lodge while attendance was prohibited at elite football.

-Walthamstow FC will play in the Essex Senior League in the 2020-21 season.
+Walthamstow FC will play in the Isthmian League North Division in the 2024-25 season.

 Leyton Pennant 0 Uxbridge 1 (Saturday 22nd April 2000) Isthmian League Division One (att: approx 80)